PTKu/Tc.Prober.Examples/src/001/README.md

 ### What Tc.Prober is not

-In contrast to Tc.Unit Tc.Prober does not implement assertions nor executing mechanism directly in the PLC; it relays instead on testing frameworks .net environment.
+In contrast to TcUnit Tc.Prober does not implement assertions nor executing mechanism directly in the PLC; it relays instead on testing frameworks .net environment.

 ### How does it work